 Aimé Ontario Fraser

-Your most humble and obedient servant is exceptionally proud to have never made any project published in a woodworking magazine, with one exception: The Michael Dunbar Windsor Shop Stool.
+Your most humble and obedient servant is proud as a peacock with diamond gonads to have never made any project published in a woodworking magazine, with one exception: The Michael Dunbar Windsor Shop Stool.
 This is the story of my version of his stool.
 With some twists.

 Policy Statement